Mindfulness & Recreation

 A healthy mind and body are crucial elements to successful recovery in the long term.
-That’s why, at Landmark, our patients have access to recreational resources and mindfulness/meditation practices.
+That’s why, at Landmark, our patients have access to mindfulness & recreation activities and practices.
 Patients are free to choose from daily exercises and in therapy will be exposed to multiple mindfulness techniques.

 Numerous studies have been published correlating mindfulness and meditation with alleviating a host of mental and physical health problems, such as addiction, insomnia, headaches and more.
 It has become such a widely accepted form of therapy that it is now implemented in treatment centers along with cognitive behavioral therapy.
 Mindfulness and meditation-based therapies can help patients combat depression, anxiety, addiction, and other challenges.